 “Low-lying areas of Abu Dhabi city set away from the main roads were flooded for weeks,” he said.
 “The internal roads in much of what was then called the Tourist Club area had not been completed and residents living there nicknamed it the ‘Lake District’.”

 The city in 1982 was in the middle of a building boom, proper drainage was being developed and people had to get creative to reach their apartments.

 “In parts of Khalidiyah, the water was so deep that, for a while, some people used little boats to row between their buildings and where they had parked their cars,” said Mr Hellyer.
 “That's an urban legend now - but it happened.”

 Rain, of course, is not considered bad weather here.
-In a country with diminishing underground water reserves, a prayer for rain and an annual average rainfall of about 100mm - just 46.46mm fell last year - we need every drop we can get.
+In a country with diminishing underground water reserves, a prayer for rain and an annual average rainfall of about 100mm - just 46.46mm fell in 2018 - we need every drop we can get.